 The help desk will respond to you as soon as possible and within one business day.
 The help desk will cover the following types of questions:

 - Issues in using ENERGY STAR Portfolio Manager®

 - Accessing energy data and building attribute information

 - General questions about the applicability of the ordinance

 In accordance with the ordinance, the City began posting BEUDO data for individual properties in 2016.
-The 2015 data is available on the Cambridge Open Data Portal.
+The 2015, 2016, and 2017 data are available on the Cambridge Open Data Portal.
 The Community Development Department (CDD) is continuing to work with stakeholders on the design of the website and provision of contextual information.
 CDD analyzes the annual data to understand energy use patterns and trends in Cambridge and issues reports about the aggregated results each year.